nlarusstone/corels-test/README.md

 When a cache entry is first inserted, it is `unused` in the sense that it has not yet been (completely) used in incremental computations related to its children.
 If it is ever used for such computations, we call it `used`.
-Our `prune_up` routine enforces that that all `used` cache entries are interior nodes in the tree and all `unused` cache entries are leaves.

 An `unused` cache entry has the following attributes: